knavillus1/respect/respect_mcp/templates/PRD/template.md

 ## Requirements

-### REQ-PROVISIONAL3: Character name input
+### REQ-PROVISIONAL3: Requirement A
 *Pattern*: Event-driven
-*Statement*: WHEN a player starts a new game, THEN the system SHALL allow entering a character name.
+*Statement*: WHEN <trigger/event>, THEN the system SHALL <observable outcome/behavior>.
-*Rationale*: Players need unique identity for their character.
+*Rationale*: Why this behavior is needed and the value it provides.
-*Fit*: Name must be 3-20 characters, alphanumeric only.
+*Fit*: Quantified acceptance criteria (e.g., limits, ranges, formats, timing).
 *Priority*: Must

-### REQ-PROVISIONAL4: Race selection
+### REQ-PROVISIONAL4: Requirement B
 *Pattern*: State-driven
-*Statement*: WHILE in character creation mode, THEN the system SHALL provide selectable race options with stat modifiers.
+*Statement*: WHILE <system state/condition>, THEN the system SHALL <capability/constraint>.
-*Rationale*: Race affects gameplay mechanics and character progression.
+*Rationale*: Why this is important in this state and how it supports user or system goals.
-*Fit*: Minimum 4 race options (Human, Elf, Dwarf, Orc).
+*Fit*: Clear measurable criteria to validate compliance (counts, formats, thresholds).
 *Priority*: Must